 Under FDIC regulations, the Bank is required annually to submit to the FDIC a plan for the Bank's resolution in the event of its failure.
 The plan is designed to enable the FDIC, if appointed receiver for the Bank, to resolve the Bank under sections 11 and 13 of the FDIA in a manner that ensures that its depositors receive access to their insured deposits within one business day of the Bank's failure (two business days if the failure occurs on a day other than Friday), maximizes the net present value return from the sale or disposition of the Bank's assets, and minimizes the amount of any loss realized by the creditors in the resolution.
 The resolution plan requirement is intended to ensure that the FDIC has access to all of the material information it needs to resolve the Bank efficiently in the event of its failure.
-On November 28, 2018, the FDIC announced that it would seek comment on revisions to the resolution plan requirement, including its applicability, and that no bank will be required to submit a resolution plan until the agency has finalized such revisions.
+On April 16, 2019, the FDIC sought comment on revisions to the resolution plan requirement, including its applicability, and announced that no bank will be required to submit a resolution plan until the agency has finalized such revisions.